Why are my teeth sensitive?

 Periodontal Disease commonly known as "Gum Disease", and is a serious gum infection that damages soft tissue and destroys the bone that surrounds teeth.
 Periodontitis can cause teeth to loosen or lead to tooth loss.
 One of the first signs of disease is bleeding of gums when brushing, indicating gingivitis.
 Left untreated, gingivitis can progress to periodontitis, often without any signs to alert you.

-As periodontal disease process advances, you may notice some symptoms, such as:
+As periodontal disease advances, you may notice symptoms, such as:

 - Gum Recession

 Periodontal Disease is a chronic condition that demands immediate attention.
 With a series of periodontal cleanings, root planing & scaling by a Dental Hygienist, and possibly local Antibiotics, this condition can be controlled.
 A referral to a Periodontist ("gum" specialist) and Periodontal Surgery may also be recommended.
 A Dentist and a Dental Hygienist can evaluate your situation and advise you of the treatment you require.